Finding a Job

 If you're looking for a job, internship, or career, think about attending one of our Career Events.
 They're a great way to introduce yourself to recruiters, get information about positions, and become acquainted with the recruitment process.

-For more information about any of our fairs, please click the links below or contact our office at 801-626-6393.
+For more information about any of our fairs, please click on the Events tab at the top right of the page or contact our office at 801-626-6393.

 The first step in securing employment is identifying your own interests, aptitudes, and vocational goals.
 Realistically look at where you are now, where you've been, and where you hope to be in the future.
 Determine what kind of work you'd like to do and where you would like to do it.
 Honestly evaluate your own strengths and weaknesses as a job candidate and outline your selling points.